 Dr Carter laughed again.
 ‘Well, never mind,’ he said, leading the way to his office.
 ‘Life can’t be all fun and games.’

 The office wasn’t the biggest Kirby had ever been in.
-There was just room for a desk with a well-worn upholstered chair behind it complete with coffee stains and a shine that came from the rubbing of sturdy trousers.
+There was just room for a desk with a well-worn upholstered chair behind it, complete with coffee stains and a shine that came from the rubbing of sturdy trousers.
 In front of it were two hard chairs with metal frames, both of which were piled high with dog-eared paper.
-‘Sorry about this,’ Dr Carter said grabbing the first pile and looking around at the other piles on the floor before picking the least unstable one to deposit them on.
-When he’d cleared the other chair he squeezed himself behind the desk.
-‘Ah, yes,’ he said smiling as Kirby and Shirley sat on the other side, at an angle, taking care not to touch knees.
+‘Sorry about this,’ Dr Carter said, grabbing the first pile and looking around at the other piles on the floor before picking the least unstable one to deposit them on.
+When he’d cleared the other chair, he squeezed himself behind the desk.
+‘Ah, yes,’ he said, smiling as Kirby and Shirley sat on the other side, at an angle, taking care not to touch knees.
 ‘The glamorous life of an academic.’

-‘That’s right, archaeology department.’
+‘Correct, archaeology department.’

 ‘In the Armfield?’

 Kirby glanced across at Shirley.
 ‘Er, let’s say we’ve had reason to visit it recently.
 Susie Summer must be a student of yours?’

 Dr Carter raised a questioning eyebrow.
 ‘Yes, bright girl.
 Should do well.
 You know her?’

 Kirby nodded.
 ‘Anyway, back to why we’re here,’ he said, taking out his phone and poking at the screen.
 He cursed under his breath.

 Shirley smiled, leaning across to see what he was doing.
 ‘Can I help, Sir?’